An anthropological look at how Cambridge students dress by subject

 Then again I am starting to think that when it comes to your choice in degree, you have two choices which are mutually exclusive: employability or a fashion sense.
 So like, yeah, whatever, you’ll all get amazing high-paying jobs while us Humanities students waste away as trainee baristas in Costa, but WE’LL LOOK REALLY GOOD DOING IT!!!!!!

 One word: wavy.
-You can spot a social sciences student by their general vibes – expect cool trousers, those really wildly oversized jackets which are maybe actually shirts, looking like they exclusively shop at vintage weigh-and-pay markets but actually it’s probably River Island, and (in the case of this somewhat bemused looking model/representative for the entire HSPS cohort) a general attitude of being ready for the sesh.
+You can spot a social sciences student by their general vibes – expect cool trousers, those really wildly oversized jackets which are maybe actually shirts, looking like they exclusively shop at vintage weigh-and-pay markets but actually it’s probably River Island, and a general attitude of being ready for the sesh.

 As it turns out, the rest of you do not seem to have any particular sense of internal uniformity within your subjects, and thus you do not rate a place in this guide.
 Also, this intrepid reporter got very embarrassed about the amount of people she kind of knew that she was about to mildly insult in one of the biggest student newspapers in the world, and so decided to go back to her room and stop taking photos of people she had only known for two weeks.